C Container Collection (CCC)

 A result of actions on containers.

-The above requires dst capacity be greater than or equal to src capacity.
+The above requires destination capacity be greater than or equal to source capacity.
 Here is memory management handed over to the copy function.

 #define FLAT_HASH_MAP_USING_NAMESPACE_CCC